staking-foundation/docs/docs/51-distribution.md

 Ideally, the token will maintain its non-transferable status until transferability becomes necessary for operational functionality and the advancement of decentralization.

-### Restrictions for US persons
+### Restricted to non-US nationals

-Due to legal uncertainities surrounding staking operations in the United Stated of America, the initial distribution was restricted to US nationals.
+Due to legal uncertainities surrounding staking operations in the United Stated of America, the initial distribution was restricted to non-US nationals.